Understanding the lived experience of retirees

 A key area of strategic priority for ESF is to support people in transition from employment or voluntary service in the emergency management sector.
 Transitions can be voluntary or involuntary and happen at any stage of a career.

 With funding received from WorkSafe WorkWell, the Emergency Services Foundation will work with the Learning Network to develop Well Beyond, a program of work to support ageing workers transition to retirement.
 Well Beyond responds to WorkSafe’s identification of older workers as a vulnerable cohort.
 It will initially target paid and volunteer workers transitioning to retirement voluntarily, and later be extended and tailored to other kinds of transitions, including leaving work because of medical discharge.

-Well Beyond will provide a proactive, holistic, evidence informed, leading practice approach to address the existing gap in support and assist people across the emergency services sector transition ‘well’ from service.
-As a pilot program it will be co-designed with end-users to ensure it is needs-based and gender sensitive to promote good mental health and wellbeing for different experiences of transition.
+Well Beyond aims to provide a proactive, holistic, evidence-informed, leading practice approach to address the existing gap in support and assist people across the emergency services sector transition ‘well’ from service to retirement.
+The program will be adapted from a promising program implemented for Australian Defence Force (ADF) personnel and informed by ESF’s preliminary investigation of the literature and leading practice.